freifunk-pinneberg/firmware/README.md

 **site-ffpi**

-This is in experimental stadium.
+This is the beta version branch.

-Do not use for production environment.

-Everything is about to change unexpected :-)